TheJPlay2006/TheJPlay2006/README.md

 <img align="right" alt="Coding" width="400" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif">

-Hey there!
-I'm a student at **Universidad Técnica Nacional (UTN)** 🏫, where I'm exploring the fascinating world of programming.
-I like a bit of everything in tech, but I'm definitely more inclined towards **programming** 💻.
+Hi!
+I'm a student at the **National Technical University (UTN)** 🏫, where I'm exploring the world of programming.
+I like a bit of everything in technology, but I definitely lean more toward programming and platforms 💻.

-- 🌱 I'm currently learning **Java** and **SQL**
+- 🌱 I'm currently learning **Java, SQL, and Python**
-- 👨‍💻 All of my projects are available at my repositories
+- 👨‍💻 All my projects are available in my repositories
-- 💬 Ask me about **Java, SQL, Gaming, Anime**
-- ⚡ Fun fact: **I can debug code and anime plot holes equally well!**
-- 🎯 Goal: **Become a full-stack developer**
+- 🎯 Goal: **Become a great professional in the IT field**

-When I'm not coding, you'll probably find me:
+When I'm not programming, you'll probably find me:
-- 🎮 **Gaming** - Exploring virtual worlds
+- 🎮 **Video games** - Exploring virtual worlds
-- 🍜 **Watching anime** - Currently obsessed with action/adventure series
+- 🍜 **Watching anime** - I'm obsessed with action, romance, and shonen anime
-- 🎵 **Listening to music** - Everything from Lo-Fi to Rock!
+- 🎵 **Listening to music** - I listen to everything!
 - 📚 **Reading tech blogs** - Always learning something new

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">